brenodasilvaa/TGM/README.md

 The project is build in C# and .NET, using background service

-The project architecture tries to separate different layers of abstractions, seggregating service layer and repository layer
+The project architecture tries to separate different layers of abstractions, segregating service layer and repository layer